zamfi/cca-programming-electronics-spring-2015/README.md

 ![bouncing ball with or without classes](img/adding-some-class.png)

-In the diagram above, the blue boxes show the modified code; the left side of each blue box pair shows the traditional code, while the right side shows the class-enabled code.
-The red arrows show where inside the `Ball` class the actual code goes.
+In the diagram above, the blue boxes show the modified code; the left side of each blue box pair shows the traditional code, while the right side shows the class-enabled code that achieves the same effect.
+The red arrows show where inside the `Ball` class the traditional code goes.

 The variables tracking the position, speed, and radius of the ball, as well as the code for drawing and moving the ball, are all put into the class `Ball`.
 We say that the variables and functions are "encapsulated" in the `Ball` class.
 In Processing, `Ball` now describes a new type, like `int` or `float`, but more complex, a "compound" type.
 Whenever we create an "instance" of the `Ball` class, by writing `new Ball()`, we are creating a new **container** object that includes its own `x`, `y`, `vx`, `vy`, and `radius` variables -- the instance we create **contains** those 5 other variables.
 Then the `draw` and `move` functions are called **on an object**, for example, `b.move()` is the `move` function of the `b` object, it only uses and alters the variables inside the `b` object.